maxlath/quickstatements-to-wikibase-edit/README.md

 :warning: Status: experimental

 **Supported features**
+* add labels, descriptions, aliases, sitelinks
 * add statements with qualifiers and references
-* add labels, descriptions, aliases, sitelinks
+* if a statement with the same value already exist, do not re-add it, but add the new qualifiers and references
 * create items
 * merge items

 **Missing features**
 * remove statement
-* no check is performed to see if a statement already exists, creating duplicated statement if it does

 ## CLI
 ### Install